JasonLocklin/Dissertation/General/Discussion.md

 [@Schraa-Tam2009; @Johnston2008; @Muri2008], or even the magnitude
 of the adaptation direction [i.e., $\pm \text{gain}$; @Catz2008;
-@Golla2008; @Panouilleres2012] can result in very different patterns of brain activation.  @Garaas2011 was able to identify long-lasting perceptual effects of saccadic adaptation, but this involved developing a new, whole-field adaptation protocol.
-Future attempts to change perceptual biases with saccadic adaptation should consider these parameters, especially the potential use of whole-field adaptation [@Garaas2011].
+@Golla2008; @Panouilleres2012] can result in very different patterns of brain activation.
 There are also paradigms that utilize self-paced, voluntary saccades rather than the reflexive saccades used here, and there is evidence that adaptation of voluntary saccades may rely more heavily on cortical as opposed to cerebellar, circuits [@Schraa-Tam2009; @Muri2008], which may prove promising for the rehabilitation of unilateral neglect.
+ @Garaas2011 was able to identify long-lasting perceptual effects of saccadic adaptation, but this involved developing a new, whole-field adaptation protocol.
+Future attempts to change perceptual biases with saccadic adaptation should consider these parameters and designs, especially the potential use of whole-field adaptation [@Garaas2011].

 Beyond the type of adaptation used, it is possible that the landmark and line bisection tasks were insufficiently sensitive to